Maintaining Eligibility

 - Pharmacy Students: 67%

-You are expected to complete your degree within a maximum timeframe, including transfer hours earned as well as institutional attempted hours.
-You may not receive financial assistance beyond the following:- Undergraduate: 134% of degree requirements
+Students are expected to complete their degree within a maximum timeframe, including transfer hours earned as well as institutional attempted hours.
+They may not receive financial assistance beyond the following:- Undergraduate: 134% of degree requirements

 - (Includes Undergraduate students in the College of Nursing, College of Dentistry, and School of Public Health)